NatashaBishop/Django-learning/Django_REST _framework/README.md

+A web API is a bridge that lets one program request and receive data from another over the internet.
 Django REST Framework (DRF) is a toolkit built on top of Django
 It helps create RESTful APIs quickl and cleanl

+Django REST Framework helps us build these web APIs easily in Python.

+Instead of manually handling everything, DRF gives:

+= Ready-made tools to create endpoints
+- Automatic JSON conversion
+- Built-in authentication & permissions

+So with DRF, we’re essentially building the “system + delivery” that other apps can talk to.

 ### What is Django REST Framework?

 Django REST Framework (DRF) allows you to build web APIs using Django with less boilerplate and more structure.